Unsupervised Learning of Local Discriminative Representation for Medical Images

 \section{Methods}

 The illustration of our unsupervised framework is shown in Figure \ref{fig:framework}.
 This model has two main components.
-The first is learning a local discriminative representation, which aims to project pixels into a low-dimensional space, and pixels with similar context should be closely distributed and dissimilar pixels should be far away from each other on the embedding space.
+The first is learning a local discriminative representation, which aims to project pixels into a $l_2$-normalized low-dimensional space, i.e. a $K$-D unit hypersphere, and pixels with similar context should be closely distributed and dissimilar pixels should be far away from each other on this embedding space.
 The learnt local discriminative representation can be taken as a good feature extractor for downstream tasks.
 The second is introducing prior knowledge of topological structure and relative location into local discrimination, where the prior knowledge will be fused into the model to make the distribution of pseudo segmentations closer to the distribution of priors.
 By combining priors of structures with local discrimination, regions of the expected anatomical structure can be clustered.